cmartinellicm/nutcache-challenge-cassiaMello/README.md

 # Project: Nutcache Technical Challenge
 Web application to facilitate people management proposed by Nutcache (front-end software engineer technical challenge).
 The solution should be implemented using React.

-To run the application, create an API endpoit using https://crudcrud.com/ and replace the URL on /src/App.js `apiURL` declaration.
+To run the application, create an API endpoint using https://crudcrud.com/ and replace the URL on /src/App.js `apiURL` declaration.
+Then run `npm strat`.

 ## Implementation steps